Frequently asked questions: about this section

 1. SCARF and the DfE Statutory Requirements for RSHE

-No, from September 2021 you'll need to be delivering the DfE's Relationships Education and Health Education statutory guidance and it’s recommended that you do this within the wider, PSHE curriculum.
+No, since no later than September 2021, if you are a maintained school or academy, you'll need to be delivering the DfE's Relationships Education and Health Education statutory guidance and it’s recommended that you do this within the wider, PSHE curriculum.
 This will require new or increased curriculum content for many schools, and new policies and renewed consultation with parents.
 But the new guidance doesn’t cover everything needed for a comprehensive PSHE curriculum.
 Vital elements such as the rights of the child, caring for the environment, economic education, and parts of British Values and SMSC are not included.

 The statutory requirement to provide Health Education does not apply to independent schools.
-PSHE is already compulsory as independent schools must meet the Independent School Standards as set out in the Education (Independent School Standards) Regulations 2014.
+Health Education as part of PSHE is already compulsory as independent schools must meet the Independent School Standards as set out in the Education (Independent School Standards) Regulations 2014.
 Independent schools, however, may find the principles in the guidance on Health Education helpful in planning an age-appropriate curriculum.
+This means that parents cannot request to withdraw their child/ren from Health Education.

 A SCARF subscription gives schools access to a comprehensive PSHE programme that covers all this.
 We also provide a free Relationships Education policy template and guidance document – you'll find this in RSE guidance and support materials under the My SCARF tab